cjriches/simulatron/Documentation/assembly-language.md

 -0x2A
 0xD6
 ```
-Scientific notation is also allowed:
+Scientific notation is also allowed on decimal literals:
 ```
 1e3
-1000
 ```

 Floating point literals must be in decimal and have a decimal point: